 Meep volunteers even after high school, studying Graphic Design in Cal State Los Angeles.
 Meep has helped with the Mental Health programs.
 She also likes video games and her cat, Quorte.

-Chris Gonzalez, Grade 10, Resources & Services Committee
+Christopher Gonzalez, Grade 11, Resources & Services Committee

 Haneen is a copy editor and contributor to the Teen Zine.
-For the past two years, she has taken the lead in organizing the annual Murder Mystery and has been interviewed for an article in a professional magazine.
+For the first three years, she has taken the lead in organizing the annual Murder Mystery and has been interviewed for an article in a professional magazine.
 In her spare time, she plays violin and writes fiction.
 She dreams of becoming a doctor one day.

 Jane enjoys watching puppy videos, k-dramas, and anime in her spare time.
 She has been volunteering since her freshman year and enjoys doing so because of the fun events and friends!
 If you ever see her, you’ll catch her drinking boba or crying over her lovely fictional characters.

 Jonathan recently joined the Teen Advisory Board.
 He frequently volunteers in and out of his community.
 In his spare time he enjoys listening to music and being around animals.

 Jonathan Haile, Grade 9, Marketing Committee

 Going by his surname, Haile is an aspiring artist, photographer, actor and singer.
 He loves cats, video games, and playing guitar.
 He also does multiple martial arts, including Capoeira and Brazilian Jiu Jitsu.